Are you experiencing breast pain after breastfeeding or pumping? These tips can help you find breastfeeding pain relief.

 I had gone through blocked ducts, mastitis, cracked and blistered breasts… I figured I could take this type of pain.

 That is, until I realized the pain was getting worse, and it wasn’t going away.
 Pumping exclusively didn’t ease it, either, and only reduced my milk supply.

 But a quick call to my doctor (as well as the twins’ pediatrician) let me know that I had an infection called “thrush.”
 It wouldn’t go away with any at-home remedies or over-the-counter medicines.

 Instead, I needed to take a prescription medicine to get rid of the infection, as well as check my twins if they had thrush as well (they didn’t).
 Within days, the pain was completely gone and we were back to nursing as normal.

 But imagine what would happen if I allowed the pain to get worse, or give up completely, when a quick call would’ve solved the issue?

 The tricky thing with thrush is that it only gets worse.
-It starts off as breast pain after breastfeeding, and without treatment, can lead to constant pain.
+It starts off small, and without treatment, can lead to constant pain.

 Don’t brush aside your symptoms, no matter how small or inconvenient it may be to call the doctor.
 Even if the symptoms don’t signal thrush, your doctor can still pinpoint the issue and guide you to a solution.